Smarter Accounting for Property Management Companies

 The accrual method provides a more complete view of your financial performance.
 With this approach, you record income when it is earned and expenses when they are incurred, regardless of when the money actually changes hands.
 Using the same example, you would record the tenant’s rent as income on January 1st—the day it was due—even if you haven’t received the payment yet.
 The repair bill from March would be recorded as a March expense, even if you pay it in April.
 This method matches revenues with the expenses that generated them, giving you a more accurate picture of your profitability for a specific period.
 It’s the standard for most larger businesses and is required if you follow Generally Accepted Accounting Principles (GAAP).

-Choose the Right Method for Your Business
+How to Choose the Right Method for Your Company

 So, which one is for you?
 If you manage just a few properties and your primary goal is to simply track your cash flow, the simplicity of cash accounting might be the perfect fit.
 It’s intuitive and keeps your focus on the cash you have right now.
 However, if you’re managing a larger portfolio, have investors, or plan to seek financing, the accrual method is almost always the better choice.
 It provides the detailed, accurate financial statements that banks and partners need to see.
 Your choice also has a big impact on your taxes, so it’s a critical part of your overall business tax planning.
 Consulting with a professional can help you decide which method aligns best with your long-term business strategy and IRS requirements.

-Your Monthly Bookkeeping Checklist
+Your Monthly Bookkeeping Checklist for Property Management

 A solid monthly routine is the secret to stress-free property management bookkeeping.
 Instead of letting receipts pile up and facing a mountain of work at tax time, you can stay organized by breaking down your tasks into a manageable checklist.
 Committing to this process each month gives you a real-time view of your financial health, helping you make smarter decisions about your properties.
 It allows you to spot potential issues, like a sudden spike in maintenance costs or a tenant who is consistently late with rent, before they become major problems.
 Think of it as a monthly financial health check-up for your business.
 This consistency not only saves you from future headaches but also builds a strong foundation for sustainable growth.
 With a clear system in place, you can spend less time buried in spreadsheets and more time focusing on managing your properties and serving your tenants.
 This proactive approach transforms bookkeeping from a dreaded chore into a powerful management tool.
 It ensures your records are always accurate and ready for any situation, whether you’re applying for a loan, evaluating a new investment, or simply preparing for tax season.

-Track Rent Collections and Deposits
+Review All Rent Collections and Deposits

 Your first and most important monthly task is to ensure all rent has been collected and properly recorded.
 This goes beyond simply checking off who has paid.
 A good system tracks the full lifecycle of tenant payments, including security deposits, late fees, and any other charges.
 Many property managers find it helpful to use a rent roll—a simple spreadsheet or a feature in their software—to see at a glance who has paid, who is overdue, and what is still outstanding.
 By tracking this diligently every month, you can maintain a clear and accurate record of your income, which is essential for both financial planning and business accounting & management.